 Every business, team, and person is trying to overinflate their importance.
 We all want to feel important.
 This doesn’t give anyone the right to churn and burn others for the sake of that sense of overinflation.
 I am known for being a hard worker, and I put my heart and soul into my work.
 However, I do look at things holistically.
 If my work is not immediately or in the near term saving lives, then it’s probably not that important.

 Keep this perspective in mind and keep your reality in check.
 I often see folk needing to escalate to bring something to a great degree of importance only due to a failure of communication or scheduling.
-If this is the case, reflect on it, and act to unblock the issue’s importance.
-Then be sure to hold those accountable for needing to raise the escalation.
-This should be a rare case, or you may work in a toxic environment very well.
+If this is the case, reflect on it and act to unblock the issue’s importance.
+Then, be sure to hold those accountable for needing to raise the escalation.
+This should be rare, or you may work in a toxic environment very well.

 Conclusion